rube-de/1broker-autoclose/README.md

 Open auto_sell.py with an editor/notepad and add your api-key, the timeinterval you want to run the script and the positive and negative triggers.
 After that you can run the script with
 `python3.6 auto_sell.py`

+(the real execution is commented out, if you are satisfied with the actions in the log you have to remove the `#` in the while loop)